michelled3/michelled3.github.io/_pages/about.md

   - /about.html
 ---

+The human genome encodes key determinants for our health in a language that balances a simple alphabet of ACGTs and sophisticated grammar rules that allow for cell type and context specific gene expression.
+My research focuses on training machine learning models to learn to read the genome and then interrogating the inner workings of these models to advance our understanding of the how the genome is interpreted.

-I am a fifth year Ph.D. student at UC San Diego.
-I believe that our genomes encode key determinants for our health in an unknown language.
-My research focuses on machine learning techniques for decrypting the genome, and using this understanding to build predictive models for the behavior of the innate immune system.
-My thesis work has been supervised by Dr. Christopher Glass and Dr. Christopher Benner.
+I am currently a Ph.D. student in the Bioinformatics program at UC San Diego.My thesis work has been supervised by Dr. Christopher Glass and Dr. Christopher Benner.